-"Public bodies" also include all subsidiary bodies of public bodies, including but not limited to committees and subcommittees that are supported in whole or in part by tax revenue or which expends tax revenue.
-Examples of "public bodies" include everything from park district boards to city councils to civic commissions.
+"Public bodies" also include all subsidiary bodies of public bodies, including but not limited to committees and subcommittees that are supported in whole or in part by tax revenue or which expend tax revenue.
+Examples of "public bodies" include everything from park district boards to city councils.
 The General Assembly and committees or commissions of the General Assembly are not "public bodies" and, therefore, are not subject to the requirements of OMA.